Pilgrim Psychiatric Center

 - Nursing – The provision of nursing services is an integral part of the overall facility organization and mission.
 Psychiatric nursing is a specialized area of nursing practice employing theories of human responses and the knowledge and skill of nursing intervention.
 We are committed to the holistic approach to patient care, viewing the individual with a multiplicity of interrelated and independent needs (physical, spiritual, psychological, and economic), and through the utilization of Nursing Process.
 The Professional Nurse assists the patient in addressing both psychiatric and physical self–care needs.
 Our conceptual framework embraces the collaborative efforts of both patient and nurse to meet self care deficits resulting from the patient's illness.

 - Psychology – provides testing and evaluation, treatment planning, consultation, and individual and group counseling.

 - Social Work – Certified and paraprofessional staff provide assessment, treatment planning, individual, group and family counseling, discharge planning and placement.

 - Medicine – Routine physical assessment and medical care and referral for special services, care and consultation is provided, either in the facility's medical and Dental Clinics or in the local community.
-EMSS, the emergency medical service system, provides BLS/ACLS coverage to patients, staff, and visitors, if needed.
-PPC is a central training center for all downstate OMH facilities for ACLS training.
-AHA approved Advanced Cardiac Life Support courses are provided at least three times per year for doctors and nurses.
+EMSS, the emergency medical service system, provides BLS/Intermediate Cardiac Response.
+All of our physicians and nurses are AHA/BLS certified.

 - Rehabilitation – Vocational Rehabilitation Programs provided by Rehabilitation Counselors and paraprofessional staff offer a variety of work–related opportunities to enable the individual to address treatment issues and work behaviors.